Overview

 - Edit: Update the Title and add an optional Description.

-- Scrape: Trigger a re-scrape of this knowledge source.
+- Scrape (for online sources): Trigger a re-scrape of this knowledge source.
 This is helpful if that page or document was recently updated.

 - Delete: Remove this knowledge source and all content we've scraped from it.